 Why do I have tooth pain after getting a crown?

 You must always remember that a crown is put over an already damaged tooth, and if you are experiencing tooth pain after getting a crown the best thing you can do is to go to your dentist near me.
 If you are having this kind of pain, it’s probably because there is some level of inflammation of the tooth’s nerve, and the most common reason is the constant trauma that the tooth receives due to a bad bite.

 How long can a tooth abscess wait for treatment?

 NOTHING!
-You should NEVER wait for treatment of an abscess, NEVER!
+You should NEVER wait for the treatment of an abscess, NEVER!
 This is a severe condition that should be treated ASAP.
-If not, the abscess could very quickly affect you entire mouth and lead to severe sickness.
+If not, the abscess could very quickly affect your entire mouth and lead to severe sickness.
 So what are you waiting for?
-Go to the dentist NOW!
+Go to the dentist office near me NOW!

 How to treat an infection caused by a rotten tooth?

 Drainage should be done as soon as possible.
 This can be accomplished by any of the following procedures:

 - Tooth extraction: Access through the root canal by a dentist